thomaslin7/image_filters/README.md

 ### Optional Extensions (if time permits)

 - Test your pipeline on a second, different image and note what changed.
-- Use `draw_grids.py` or matplotlib to create a compact comparison figure.
+- Briefly discuss whether your filter generalizes well to other images and why.

 ---